DEFRA/sroc-service-team/ways_of_working.md

 #### Convert to draft

 If a PR results in changes needing to be made, use the option in the GitHub UI to 'convert to draft'.
-The once the changes have been made and it ready to be reviewed again clikc the 'ready for review' button.
+Then once the changes have been made and it is ready to be reviewed again, click the 'ready for review' button.

 Repeat until PR is approved!